 BIRI Research Core Facility houses a state-of-the-art 3T whole-body scanner (Siemens MAGNETOM Vida), a whole-body PET/MR system (Siemens Biograph mMR) and Bruker BioSpin 9.4T small animal scanner, all dedicated to research.
 Other equipment includes Scanco vivaCT40 micro-CT, IVIS(r) Spectrum Optical Imaging System, CRi Maestro(tm) Fluorescence, Precision X-Ray X-RAD SmART, Notting Hill Devices Preclinical Scanner (4Dx).
 Our research and clinician scientists collaborate closely with physicians, especially imaging physicians, to synergistically bring together technical and clinical expertise in areas such as cardiology, neurology, and oncology imaging.

 MR hardware is the basis underpinning data acquisition and image processing.
 Historically, MRI has been advanced by major hardware improvements such as multichannel RF detection and transmission and increased magnetic field strengths.
 In recent a decade, B0 shimming using localized coils becomes a rising trend in the society and combined B0 shim and RF receive arrays have drawn considerable attention.
 Our team has made pioneering contributions in this new field and is currently supported by multiple NIH grants.
-Our major effort is directed toward creating new capabilities of the existing MRI system, through developing clinically viable tools to advance the sensitivity, resolution, or signal to noise ratio of imaging.
+Our major effort is directed toward creating new capabilities of the existing MRI system, through developing clinically viable tools to advance the precision, fidelity, sensitivity and resolution of imaging.

 Primary Job Duties and Responsibilities: